IbrahimElshafey/LocalResumableFunction/_docs/_Todo.md

 ﻿# Todo
-* Wait method in interface
-* Replay GoTo with ne match
+* Replay GoTo with new match
-* Replay NewMatches
 * IsLocked for optemistic lock
 * Use hangfire to
 	* Queue pushed events requests [Fire and forget]